LassoSoft/Lasso-HTML.mode/README.md

   block or braces block.

-- The highlighter will mark everything as Lasso as soon as it encounters valid Lasso code outside delimiters anywhere in the file, rather than only at the beginning.
+- The highlighter will mark everything as Lasso as soon as it encounters valid Lasso code outside delimiters anywhere in the file, rather than only checking at the beginning.
 This is due to limitations of the highlighter's state system.

 - A JavaScript action attribute (e.g. `onClick`) or `href` or `src` inside an HTML tag will be highlighted incorrectly if its value contains a Lasso delimiter